Multispectral image fusion based on super pixel segmentation: The Proposed Method: Super Pixel Region-based Fusion

+It can be shown that a heuristic to find such a solution mask can be given by the difference of grades together with a smoothing operation on top of it:

-The sigmoid $\sigma(x) = \frac{e^x}{1+e^x}$ is used to emphasize the information of where in the fused images the content is.
-Finally, I normalize $mask(x)$ linearly such that it lies in the range of $[0,1]$ and apply a Gaussian smoothing on its values.
-See Figure \ref{fig:mask} for an example of a fusion mask of the proposed method of superpixel fusion.
+The sigmoid $\sigma(x) = \frac{e^x}{1+e^x}$ is used to emphasize the level information in the fused image pixels.
+Finally, $mask(x)$ is normalized linearly so that it lies in the range of $[0,1]$ and applies a Gaussian smoothing on its values.
+See Figure \ref{fig:mask} for an example of a fusion mask of the proposed method of superpixel fusion, where black and white pixels correspond to scores of 0 and 1, respectively.

-To conclude this section, I explained the theory and algorithmic steps behind the main contribution of the paper which is a multispectral image fusion based on the superpixel statistic content.
+Having described the concepts and algorithmic steps behind the proposed approach, the next section provides its evaluation on multispectral image fusion.